vippsas/vipps-psp-api/vipps-psp-api.md

 }
 ```

 In certain cases a legacy encrypted card request is sent in the following format.
-Note: New PSP partners are not onboarded to this flow anymore.
+**Important:** This is only available for existing PSPs that are not able to handle
+tokens, and there are _very_ few left.

 ```
 Authorization: makePaymentToken